What Is Corneal Laceration?

 If your eye has been injured, you should do the following:

-- Gently place a shield over the eye.
-The bottom of a paper cup taped to the bones surrounding the eye can serve as a shield until you get medical attention.
+- gently place a shield over the eye to protect it.
+Cut away the bottom part of a paper cup and tape this piece to the area around the eye.
+Wear this to protect your eye until you get medical help.